NormanDunbar/SuperBASIC-Manual/sphinx/source/E/err-xx.rst

 **NOTE 2**

-On Minerva pre v1.98, the ERR\_ functions were returning 1 if any higher error had occurred!!
+On Minerva pre v1.98, the ERR\_XX functions were returning 1 if any higher error had occurred!!

 **WARNING**